Searching for Components in Database & File-based Libraries

 • Using the Tools » Update From PCB Libraries command in the PCB Editor.

-Although the update is automatic, it can be controlled by the use of an option available on the Data Management - SVN Libraries page of the Preferences dialog, highlighted in the following image.
+Although the update is automatic, it can be controlled using an option highlighted in the following image on the Data Management - SVN Libraries page of the Preferences dialog.

 Setting a minimum update time threshold for the local cache.
 Setting a minimum update time threshold for the local cache.